Type I Guidelines for SURF

 Keep in mind that the committee reading your proposal will include four members, with only one of the readers having some expertise generally in your field.
 You will need to make your proposal accessible to a broader audience.

 Please include the headings in the proposal exactly as they appear below.
-The proposal should be no longer than three pages.

 Part I. Abstract

 The Abstract is an important introduction to your work, a brief but succinct summary that will draw the reader to explore further.
-It should address your project's objectives (what you hope to accomplish), methods (what means and resources will be used), and anticipated results (why the project is important to you, your field, and the larger world).
+It should address your project's objectives (what you hope to accomplish), methods (what means and resources will be used), and significance (why the project is important to you, your field, and the larger world).
 Researchers typically write the abstract after they have finished writing the rest of the proposal.
-Include it as the the first section of your proposal.
+Include it as the first section of your proposal.

 Part II.
 Project Narrative